Seat width

 For 300 lb+ users, compare listed capacity, frame support, armrest firmness, and daily lift frequency.

 Yes.
 Petite users can feel less stable in an oversized seat.
-Use the full size guide when the user is under 5 feet 7 inches or under 250 lbs.
+Use the full size guide when the user is under 5'7" or under 250 lbs.

 Check listed capacity, seat width, seat depth, armrest support, and delivery access before ordering.